Great value, strong performance and winner of the Parkers 2019 pickup award

 A heavily facelifted version of this Mitsubishi L200 is due to go on sale in the UK in autumn 2019, and will be known as the Series 6 - more details below.

 Mitsubishi L200 trim levels

 The fifth-generation L200 comes in four standard trim levels:

 The L200 also forms the basis of the Fiat Fullback pickup.

 The L200 was initially only available in the popular Double Cab bodystyle, meaning four doors, five seats, and a smaller load area.

-At the same time, Mitsubishi announced an upgrade to the L200's 2.4-litre turbodiesel engine, bringing it in line with the latest Euro 6 emissions requirements.
+At the same time, Mitsubishi announced an upgrade to the L200's 2.4-litre turbodiesel engine, bringing it in line with the initial Euro 6 emissions requirements.

 This had no impact on the engine's power output.
-All-new at launch in 2015, this continues to be sold with 154hp / 380Nm in low-power guise and 181hp / 430Nm as a high-power version.
+An all-new motor at the L200's launch in 2015, this continues to be sold with 154hp / 380Nm in low-power guise and 181hp / 430Nm as a high-power version.